 “BTU” stands for British Thermal Unit and is a measurement of how much heat something puts out.
 Higher numbers mean more heat.
 (Note: BTUs are used for propane, CNG and alcohol stoves; watts are used for electrical stoves — same concept.)

 In general — and there are no hard-and-fast rules on this — you need about 7,000 BTUs to saute effectively (brown meats, stir fry) or boil a pot of water with any speed.
 If you plan to use an Omnia Stove Top Oven, you’re going to need a burner with close to this heat in order to preheat the oven properly.

 Many different brands of marine stove have one or more burners with 8,000 to 9,000 BTUs (and sometimes more).
 That’s great for fast cooking, but not so great for slow simmering.
 These burners are almost impossible to turn down to a nice low setting — they go out first.

-I had this problem and got what’s called a “flame tamer” to keep from burning everything I made.
-They cost about $7 — the cheapies work just as well as the really expensive ones — and I wrote about them here.
+I had this problem and got what’s called a “flame tamer” (Amazon) to keep from burning everything I made.
+They cost about $7 — the cheapies work just as well as the really expensive ones.

 The better way is to have at least one burner with lower BTUs — what many companies call a simmer burner.
 These are typically 3,000 to 5,000 BTUs.